nsnarender5511/cpp-site/crules-website/docs/examples/basic-usage.md

 ## Example 1: Setting Up a New Project

-This example shows how to initialize a new project with rules from your main location.
+This example shows how to initialize a new project with agents.

 ### Scenario

-You're starting a new project and want to set it up with your existing rules.
+You're starting a new project and want to set it up with cursor++ agents.

 ### Steps